Program participants are required to take a total of seven courses, plus a capstone experience:

 - Appreciate how effective communication strategies include internal (within an organization) and external (outside the organization) communication.

 - Build a clear, simple response to questions from the public and the media.

 Shipley course titles equivalent to NEPA 6230: ERPI - Environmental Risk and Public Involvement.

-NEPA Writing for Technical Specialists - 1 credit or 1.5 continuing education units
+Technical Writing - 1 credit or 1.5 continuing education units

-- Edit their work and the work of others.
+- Edit their own work and the work of others.